BEZEL-fA/Visible2ndStage/README.md

 ![スクリーンショット 2025-01-16 164610](https://github.com/user-attachments/assets/a5df1b12-5ec0-48c8-a86f-c1c4d84311e1)

 # How to Use

-First, Select your joystick.
-Select AXIS.
-It is usually 5.
-And, Input threshold.The default value in the initial setup of RPCS3 is 30.
-Please check the value in your RPCS3.
+First, the Settings screen will appear.
+After configuring the necessary items on the Settings screen, press Start, and a meter indicating Sensitivity will be displayed.

+## Settings
+### Select Joystick
+This is the section for selecting a joystick.
+Please use the same device that you normally use for gaming.
+If it does not appear in the list, try reconnecting the device and then updating.
+### Select Axis
+This is the section for selecting an Axis.
+Normally, the Axis for the R2 trigger is set to 5.
+Start by trying 5, and if the behavior seems incorrect, try a different Axis.
+### Mode
+This is the section for selecting the Mode.
+There are two options: Window Mode and Overlay Mode.
+In Window Mode, the Sensitivity meter is displayed as a regular window.
+In Overlay Mode, it appears on top of other windows, functioning seamlessly even when overlapping with the game.
+### Threshold
+This is the section for selecting the Threshold.
+This value adjusts the trigger meter to the optimal position.
+Please use the same value that is set in RPCS3.
 If you're using global settings, it can be found in the following directory:
 ```
 EMULATOR/config/input_configs/global/Default.yml
 ```
 To easily succeed Second Stage, **it is strongly recommended to set the Threshold value to 0 in RPCS3**.

-Finally, Press the Start and make sure the bar responds.

 # Practice Method for SS